What is a duct-tape-dummy?

 While taping your arms and legs, the clothing you have worn may have been pulled or stretched.
 If you were not able to tape all the way down to your wrists and ankles, wrap the rest of yourself with toilet paper or a paper towel and then duct tape over it.

 When you are all done, it should look like this.

 Once you are done with the taping, have your helpers draw down both sides of your body with a marker.
 Placing an “X” every few inches will help us be able to tape the dummy back together after you are cut out.
 This is very important, so be sure not to forget!

 Carefully cut the person out of the DTD, following the drawn lines.
 Go slowly, and make sure not to pinch them or cut their skin.
 Only cut just enough so that you can slide out of the DTD.
 All DTD’s get taped back together in our workshop, so the less parts to tape back together, the better.

 Write your name or character name somewhere on the DTD and box.

-When shipping, fold your dummy carefully and place it into a box.
-It can folded or rolled up and placed into a fairly small box.
+For shipping, the DTD can be folded or rolled up and placed into a small box.